Audio-visual premiere on Gandhi's favourite songs held in S Africa | Devdiscourse

-An audio-visual extravaganza to mark the 150th birth anniversary of Mahatma Gandhi was premiered here to spread message of peace through his favourite songs.
-The premiere held at the University of Witwatersrand's Great hall on Saturday was lauded by the South Africans.
+An audio-visual extravaganza to mark the 150th birth anniversary of Mahatma Gandhi was premiered here to spread the message of peace through his favourite songs.
+The premiere held at the University of Witwatersrand's Great Hall on Saturday was lauded by the South Africans.

 "This was a deliberate strategy to appeal to youth as we send out the universal message of peace and the values that Gandhi ji espoused, but we have found that even older people in the audience enjoyed the show," said Bharghav Purohit from the music composer duo Bhargav-Kedar.
 Jeevan Ramjee, who takes care of the Hall, said: "This is such an amazing show that it needs to have a performance at our Gandhi Hall in Lenasia".